 We start in Section 3.1 with introducing the notation and terminology that will be used throughout the paper.
 In Section 3.2, we formally define SDCMs and their solutions.
 In Section 3.3, we formalize the causal semantics of SDCMs in terms of stochastic "perfect" interventions.
 In Section 3.4, we introduce and discuss a graphical representation for SDCMs.
 In Section 3.5, we discuss the initial conditions and how these relate to the existence of solutions.
-We finish in Section 3.6 with stating results about the existence and uniqueness of solutions of an SDCM.
+In Section 3.6, we state results about the existence and uniqueness of solutions of certain classes of SDCMs.
+We finish in Section 3.7 by deriving a Markov property for SDCMs with initial conditions, suitable for both the solutions of the SDCM and the evaluation of the solutions at any point in time.